cartographer-project/cartographer_ros/docs/source/faq.rst

 __ http://www.ros.org/doc/api/sensor_msgs/html/msg/PointCloud2.html

-In the `corresponding Cartographer configuration file`__ you see `TRAJECTORY_BUILDER_3D.scans_per_accumulation = 160` which means we accumulate 160 of these to a point cloud for matching.
-Since there are two VLP-16s this number is data from slightly more than one revolution.
+In the `corresponding Cartographer configuration file`__ you see `TRAJECTORY_BUILDER_3D.scans_per_accumulation = 160` which means we accumulate 160 per-UDP-packet point clouds into one larger point cloud, which incorporates motion estimation by combining constant velocity and IMU measurements, for matching.
+Since there are two VLP-16s, 160 UDP packets is enough for roughly 2 revolutions, one per VLP-16.

-Your platform moves during the time you require to accumulate the point cloud, and you would like to give your SLAM a chance of figuring out this movement.
-Doing this accumulation during SLAM allows for unwarping the point cloud: based on rotation velocities from the IMU and a constant velocity model.

 __ https://github.com/googlecartographer/cartographer_ros/blob/master/cartographer_ros/configuration_files/backpack_3d.lua